MultithreadCorner/Hydra.Python/docs/project_report.rst

 I learned about *Monte Carlo Simulations*, and how they can be used to solve challenging real life problems.
-I read and studied a research paper ( https://cds.cern.ch/record/275743/files/CERN-68-15.pdf ), learned about particle decays, learned the insights of C++ varidiac templates, wrote a blog about `CRTP`_, learned how to compile a python function and why simple python functions cannot be used in multithreaded environments.
+I read and studied a research paper ( https://cds.cern.ch/record/275743/files/CERN-68-15.pdf ), learned about particle decays, learned the insights of C++ variadic templates, wrote a blog about `CRTP`_, learned how to compile a Python function and why simple Python functions cannot be used in multithreaded environments.
 Most importantly I learned how to structure a project from scratch, how important documentation and test cases are.